Getting started with model railroading is always exhilarating.

 It depends on your perspective.

 Some scales were the result of being first produced in different markets before American and European railroad standards came together.
-Others came into being to make model railroading more affordable due to challenging economic conditions.
-In other cases, it was all about manufacturers making money.
+Other scale models came into being to make model railroading more affordable due to challenging economic conditions.
+In other cases, it was all about model train manufacturers making money.

 In the early days of model railroading, there weren’t any standardized scales.
-As such, model trains were more like toys.
-As the industry evolved, standards also came together, allowing manufacturers to create products that would work interchangeably with those from other manufacturers – a significant benefit for model railroaders!
+As such, model trains were more like toy trains.
+As the industry evolved, standards also came together, allowing train manufacturers to create products that would work interchangeably with those from other manufacturers – a significant benefit for model railroaders!

 Model Scale Trains, Largest To Smallest

-Here’s what you need to know about each scale.
+Here’s what you need to know about each scale model.

 O Scale Trains